 What’s the status of the Paris Agreement?

 On June 1, 2017, President Trump announced his intention to withdraw the United States from the agreement.
 In response, other governments strongly reaffirmed their commitment to the agreement.
 U.S. cities, states, and other non-state actors also reiterated their support for the agreement and pledged to continue to enhance their climate efforts.
-The United States formally initiated its withdrawal from the agreement on November 4, 2019; the withdrawal will take effect on November 4, 2020.
+The United States formally initiated its withdrawal from the agreement on November 4, 2019; the withdrawal took effect on November 4, 2020.
+President-elect Biden has promised to rejoin the Paris Agreement once he takes office.

 On December 15, 2018, delegates to COP 24, hosted in Katowice, Poland, adopted most of a comprehensive “rulebook” fleshing out the operational details of the Paris Agreement.